The Psychology of Risk

 The Whisper of Risk

 These effects don’t announce themselves.
 They whisper.
 They slip between the cracks of routine, soft as background noise.
-They arrive not with alarms, but with silence, a silence so ordinary that it feels safe.
+They arrive not with alarms, but with silence so ordinary that it feels safe.

-And in that silence, hazards become invisible.
-The loose step, the unlatched guard, the shortcut taken “just this once”, all fade into the scenery of the familiar.
-What should stand out as danger dissolves into habit, until the moment when habit betrays us.
+In that silence, hazards become invisible.
+The loose step, the unlatched guard, the shortcut taken “just this once” all fade into the familiar scenery.
+What should stand out as danger dissolves into habit until habit betrays us.

 Reflection